 The final step in the adjusting process, often underestimated, is the crucial bridge between assessment and sustained improvement.
 It's the moment where theory meets practice, and where the adjuster solidifies their role as a facilitator of positive change.
-This step encompasses verification, documentation, and continuous monitoring, ensuring that the adjustments made are effective, sustainable, and contribute to the overall well-being of the system or individual involved.
-Without a robust final step, even the most well-intentioned adjustments can fall short of their intended goals.
+Which means this step encompasses verification, documentation, and continuous monitoring, ensuring that the adjustments made are effective, sustainable, and contribute to the overall well-being of the system or individual involved.
+Without a dependable final step, even the most well-intentioned adjustments can fall short of their intended goals.

 The Significance of Verification